aditi181920/competitive_pro/algo/graphs/sorting/top_sort.md

 If for every vertex (u,v) such that there is an edge from u to v, u appears before v in the sorted sequence then the sequence is the topological sort.\
 It is not unique.\
-It may not exist at all if graph contains cycle.
+It may not exist at all if graph contains cycle therefore only on DAG's.

 **1. Using dfs**